Cathryn lamb, LPC

 Ryan Reese, phd

-My name is Ryan Reese and I am a Licensed Professional Counselor in Bend, Oregon.
-After completing my B.S. at Western Washington University I went on to complete my masters degree in School Counseling & Guidance with an additional emphasis in Clinical Mental Health Counseling at the University of Florida.
-I completed my PhD at UNC-Greensboro in Counseling & Counselor Education.
-In addition to my LPC, I maintain credentials as a Licensed School Counselor (Oregon), National Certified Counselor, EMDR-certified therapist, and Approved Clinical Supervisor.
-I also received a certificate in psilocybin assisted therapy from Fluence.
-At EcoWellness, I take a harm reduction approach in helping clients explore and make meaning of their psychedelic experiences.
+My name is Ryan Reese, and I’m a Licensed Professional Counselor in Bend, Oregon.
+After earning my B.S. from Western Washington University, I completed my master’s degree in School Counseling & Guidance with an emphasis in Clinical Mental Health Counseling at the University of Florida, and later a Ph.D. in Counseling & Counselor Education at UNC-Greensboro.
+In addition to my LPC, I’m a Licensed School Counselor (Oregon), a National Certified Counselor, an EMDR-certified therapist, and an Approved Clinical Supervisor.
+I also hold a certificate in psilocybin‑assisted therapy from Fluence and draw on a harm‑reduction framework to help clients safely explore and integrate psychedelic experiences when appropriate.

-A big piece of my growth and healing has occurred through immersing and exploring rivers and the natural landscapes that surround them.
-My change was also facilitated through the people in my life who supported and challenged me to grow.
-These experiences and relationships inspired me to become a professional counselor and later develop the EcoWellness counseling approach.
-I have a therapy dog, Bristol.
-She is a hypoallergenic, 25-pound labradoodle, and she may join us from time to time if you or your loved one might benefit from her presence.
+A big part of my own growth and healing has come from immersing myself in rivers and the natural landscapes around them, and from the people in my life who have supported and challenged me.
+These experiences inspired me to become a professional counselor and to develop the EcoWellness counseling approach.
+I also have a therapy dog, Bristol—a hypoallergenic 25‑pound labradoodle—who may join us if her presence could benefit you or your loved one.

 Ryan’s Direct Email: ryan@ecowellnessbend.com